artefactual-sdps/enduro/README.md

 make tools
 ```

-This tools will be used through Makefile rules and the Tilt UI.
+These tools will be used through Makefile rules and the Tilt UI.

 ### Editor